chinesetones/site/docs/_posts/2023-08-31-what-are-the-four-tones-in-chinese.markdown

 [![Third tone in Chinese]({{ "/assets/images/four-tones/third-tone.png" | relative_url }})](https://apps.apple.com/app/apple-store/id6444140899?pt=117273943&ct=web&mt=8)

 **Listen to the 3rd tone:**
-{% include embed-audio.html src="/assets/audio/ma-or-ma/ma3.mp3" %}
+{% include embed-audio.html src="/assets/audio/ma-or-ma/ma3.mp3" caption="mǎ" %}

 The third tone is sometimes the most confusing of it all, because it contains a change in pitch halfway during the tone!